-I have read this book a number of times since then.
-I consistently get somewhat emotional when I read it because I can personally relate to so many of the experiences Billy had in this story while I was growing up in Monticello, Utah.
+This book has been read dozens of times since then.
+I consistently get somewhat emotional when I read it because I can personally connect to so many of the experiences Billy had in this story while I was growing up in Monticello, Utah.

-In fact, I started reading Where the Red Fern Grows, to my 5th-grade class, but couldn’t get past the first chapter because I got too “choked up” and had to quit and have a parent volunteer finish it.
+For instance, I started reading Where the Red Fern Grows, to my 5th-grade class, but couldn’t get past the first chapter because I got too “choked up” and had to have a parent volunteer finish it.
 This book is on my “Top 10” favorites book list.

 I’ve had a few dogs that I loved over the years, but my favorite was Charlie… I have fond memories of him and the many adventures we shared together in the outdoors; hiking, exploring, and camping.

-I also served a LDS mission to the Ozarks, so I am quite familiar with the environment and surroundings that Billy (Wilson Rawls) grew up.
+I also served an LDS mission to the Ozarks, so I am quite familiar with the environment and surroundings that Billy (Wilson Rawls) grew up in.

 Quotes cited from “Where the Red Fern Grows” follow this format: (Page Number)